Weber Thompson Office Tenant Improvement

 After over a decade in the innovative Terry Thomas building, Weber Thompson has relocated to the award-winning Living Building Pilot Program building, Watershed.
 The new 9,000 SF office is outfitted with red-list free materials, reclaimed elements, neutral colors, an open floor plan, and a variety of meeting spaces to help great ideas thrive.

 Designing one’s own office is an excellent chance to look inward.
 For Weber Thompson, this meant designing a process that would maximize input from the entire firm.
-We began with an internal design charrette to generate ideas for how we would live in and use the space.
+The design team began with an internal design charrette to generate ideas for how employees would live in and use the space.